openmanuscript/minuscript/doc/scenes/spec.md

 ```

 **MANUSCRIPT file**
-The manuscript file contains the information needed to construct a manuscript,
-which is defined as a series of chapters made up of scenes.
-The basic file unit
+The manuscript file defines a series of chapters, each of which is made up of
-in this specification is the *scene*.
-A manuscript file is therefore a series of
+scenes.
+The basic file unit in this specification is the *scene*.
+Most
-chapters, made up of scene files, with a small amount of additional information.
+everything else is metadata.

-- `version` the version of this specification the file follows.
+- **version** the version of this specification the file follows.
 Valid
   values are `[1.0]`.
-- `title` The full title of the manuscript.
+- **title** The full title of the manuscript.
-- `runningtitle` A one word title, included in each page's header, per
+- **runningtitle** A one word title, included in each page's header, per
   common manuscript formatting.
-- `chapters` A list of chapters. a `chapter` is defined below.
+- **chapters** A list of chapters. a `chapter` is defined below.
 A chapter
   is an array of scenes, with metadata.
-The following `(key,value)` pairs
-   are defined by this specification.
-Other `(key,value)` pairs
-   may be present, but are not part of this specification.
 - Other valid `JSON` data may be present, but is not part of this
   specification.

 ```
     SPECIFICATION of manuscript.json file